human-pangenomics/HPRC_metadata/submissions/readme.md

  * A `__final.csv` representing the final please-don't-touch-this metadata
  * A folder-level readme.md file with any relevant notes and a few lines that can be copy-pasted into the validator script for an immediate run (see below)

  There is a script in utils/ designed to validate metadata tables from simple column/sample swaps.
-It uses Ash's ranchero library, which is essentially a wrapper for python-polars.
-Currently, ranchero cannot be pip installed; you will need to `git clone https://github.com/aofarrel/ranchero.git` in order to import its src/ directory.
-Instructions for running it can be found in `utils/readme.md` and the script itself.
+Instructions for running the script can be found in `utils/readme.md` and the script itself.
+The script uses [Ash's ranchero library](https://github.com/aofarrel/ranchero).
+Ranchero can be pip installed, but it is *strongly* recommended to do so in a venv because on of its dependencies requires a *very* specific yanked version.

 ## Important stuff!